Skip to main content

 Setting focus on a cell

-The Selection object allows setting focus on a desired spreadsheet cell, as well as getting the id of the cell in focus.
+The Selection object lets you set focus on a spreadsheet cell and get the id of the focused cell.
 Use the corresponding methods for this purpose:

 // pass the id of the cell to set focus on